petrbol/netConfigure/readme.md

 - Enter your SSH username and password in the configuration section

 ### 2. Import Destination Hosts
-- Prepare a JSON file containing your host configurations:
+- Prepare a JSON file containing your host configurations.
+A port value is optional:
 ```json
 [
   {